Sod pallets cover 400 square feet (20'x20' area). There are 150 pieces on each pallet.

 Our trucks haul up to 20 pallets per truck, however, when the ground is saturated after rain, we can sometimes only haul 15-18.

 We currently do not have pick-up available at our Wimauma sod yard, however occasionally we do have small quantities of left over sod for sale and pickup.
-Please call or text our office directly to check on this at (941) 531-2168.

 Yes, a soil analysis can be used to identify and treat soil problems before installing a new lawn.
 Results can take up to 2-3 weeks.